angrybacon/doomsday-wiki/markdown/chapters/04-entombsday/02-gameplay.md

 :card[Lion's Eye Diamond] is a tricky card to use properly due to the rules weirdness surrounding it.
-It is primarily included in the deck for its use in Doosday piles, but there are a few important interactions to be aware of for the Tin Fins half of the deck.
+It is primarily included in the deck for its use in Doomsday piles, but there are a few important interactions to be aware of for the Tin Fins half of the deck.

 LED can be used to _bin_ a Griselbrand in response to a :card[Shallow Grave].
 This unfortunately does not work with Emrakul, as her shuffle trigger will be